rezaei121/yii2-errorhandler/README.md

 yii2 custom error handler
 =========================
-yii2 error handler With the ability to search on google and stackoverflow and display results in order to find a quick solution.
+yii2 error handler With the ability to search on google, stackoverflow and yiiframework and display results in order to find a quick solution.

 Installation
 ------------